mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 The [key-mime-pi configuration script](https://github.com/mtlynch/ansible-role-key-mime-pi/blob/master/files/enable-rpi-hid) creates a file path at `/dev/hidg0`, which any application can read or write to and the OS treats it the same way it would signals to and from a physical keyboard.

-There are other projects that use the Raspberry Pi to emulate a keyboard, but most of them build on top of Linux's [USB HID sample application](https://www.kernel.org/doc/html/latest/usb/gadget_hid.html).
-It's 250 lines of C++ and not very extensible.
-But that application is unnecessary if you understand how to read and write from `/dev/hidg0`.

->TODO: Quote from *Coders at Work* where the guy talks about skipping the library and looking at the interfaces

-The reads and writes to the interface are based on the [USB HID spec](https://www.usb.org/sites/default/files/documents/hid1_11.pdf), but that's a 97-page document, and it's quite dry and convoluted.
-Rafael Medina did an excellent job of [summarizing this protocol](https://www.rmedgar.com/blog/using-rpi-zero-as-keyboard-send-reports) in human-readable terms.
+USB keyboards send signals according to the [USB HID spec](https://www.usb.org/sites/default/files/documents/hid1_11.pdf).
+At 97 pages of keycodes and tables, it's a bit of a slow read, but the protocol for keyboards is dead simple.

-The keyboard part of the spec is extremely simple.
-Keyboards send 8 byte messages called "reports" upon each keystroke.
+Upon each keystroke, keyboards send 8 byte messages called "reports."

 | Byte Index | Purpose |
 |------------|---------|